noisiver/mod-weekendbonus/README.md

 This is a module for [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk).

 # Features
 This module will increase the experience and reputation gained on weekends.
 That means friday, saturday and sunday.
+It will announce the start and end of the weekend bonus.

 The multipliers can be changed using the configuration options.